 They all ended up spending the night which was a huge comfort to me and a joy for the girls.

-Over the next two weeks, I bled a lot, sometimes a lot more than others, and I cramped on and off, but I left myself be okay with not being okay.
-I let myself rest more when I needed it.
+Over the next two weeks, I bled a lot, sometimes a lot more than others, and I cramped on and off.
+I also let myself be okay with not being okay, resting when I needed it.

 Until we meet again, my little Leor Eden.
-Give God a hug for me for how He orchestrated all these event so kindly for me.
+Give God a hug for me, thanking Him for how He orchestrated all these event so kindly.
 Mommy loves you.